fcsonline/tmux-thumbs/README.md

 `default: green`

-Sets the foregroud color for matches
+Sets the foreground color for matches

 For example: